 The question then is – how do you make sure that your Website is a mobile responsive website?
 When it comes to WordPress, the theme controls whether your website is fit for mobile devices.
-A such WordPress mobile responsive website’s must run on a theme that adjust to the size of the screen that the website is being viewed on.
+WordPress mobile responsive websites must run on a theme that adjusts to the size of the screen that the website is being viewed on.

 Another thing to be mind full of are mouseovers.
 A mouseover or hover element is anything like a drop-down menu that is activated by hovering a mouse over the button.
 This makes a lot of sense on desktop computers and is great for easy and rapid navigation.
 On mobile devices though, it actually makes navigation impossible – because your phone doesn’t know when your finger is ‘hovering’ over a button.
 I hear the exception to this rule is to use Samsung devices with extra features but you can’t rely on all your customers having these.
 So avoid relying on hover menus and your site will run more smoothly on mobile.

 Of course for your site to be easily legible on mobile devices, your text needs to be at least a certain size.
 Likewise, you should ensure any buttons are big enough to be clicked on with even the biggest of fingers!